Localization in Khovanov homology: Khovanov homologies and periodic links

-We conclude this section by discussing the relationship between generators in $\KhCx(D)$ and their lifts in $\KhCx(\tilde{D})$; in particular, the relationship between their gradings explains the role annular filtrations play in localization of Khovanov homology.
+We conclude this section by discussing the relationship between generators in $\KhCx(D)$ and their lifts in $\KhCx(\tilde{D})$.
+In particular, the relationship between gradings of generators in $\KhCx(D)$ and $\KhCx(\tilde{D})$ explains the role annular filtrations play in the present localization of Khovanov homology.